42fortytwo42/test/doc/tutorial/Compiling_the_SDK_for_Windows.md

 Step 1: Get the sources
 -----------------------

 Make sure you have the source code of Minko on your filesystem.
-You can get them from our repository: [Installing the Minko SDK sources](Installing the SDK (Git)).
+You can get them from our repository: [Installing the Minko SDK sources](../tutorial/Installing_the_SDK.md).

 Step 2: Install the dependencies
 --------------------------------

-If you've never build a Minko application or the Minko SDK for Windows before, follow the [step 1 of the Targeting Windows tutorial](../tutorial/Targeting_Windows#Step_1:_Install_the_toolchain.md).
+If you've never build a Minko application or the Minko SDK for Windows before, follow the [step 1 of the Targeting Windows tutorial](../tutorial/Targeting_Windows.md#step-1-install-the-toolchain).

 Step 3: Generating the Visual Studio Solution
 ---------------------------------------------